Project Directory Structure

 Screenshot -- Shared code directory

-And the code in the transformation file blocks/block-1/join/code.sql will be changed to:
+The code in the transformation file blocks/block-1/join/code.sql will then be replaced with:

 Screenshot -- Shared code code